 - Oregon School Social Work Association OSSWA is a network of school social workers that aims to help these professionals connect and feel supported.
 The organization promotes social justice awareness in schools, hosts annual workshops and conferences, and advocates for school social workers.

 - Oregon Research Institute While not dedicated exclusively to social workers, ORI is dedicated to supporting psychology and social work-related research regarding human behavior, quality of life, and health.
-ORI conducts research, publishes articles and other information, and awards.
+ORI conducts research and publishes articles and other information.

 - Oregon Hospice and Palliative Care Association This association facilitates a network of hospice and palliative care providers to support communication and collaboration across the state.
 The association also promotes research and advocates for standards in this field.
 The OHPCA's website features a job board and links to state resources.